 1. Overall Description:

 RAN2 is currently reviewing the procedures in RAN2 specifications related to MBS and one of the doubts that arose during the process was related to whether some of the information should be passed to NAS layers or not.
-Currently, RAN2 assumes that AS layer will indicate the following events related to MBS session:
+Currently, RAN2 assumes that AS will indicate the following events/information related to MBS session:

-When the UE receives a Paging message including a TMGI for a multicast MBS sessions which the UE has previously joined, the UE will forward the TMGI to upper layers (for both UE in RRC_IDLE and RRC_INACTIVE states).
+When the UE receives a Paging message including a TMGI for activation of a multicast MBS session which the UE has previously joined, the UE will forward the TMGI to upper layers (for both UE in RRC_IDLE and RRC_INACTIVE states).

 When the user plane resources are established for either an MBS broadcast or an MBS multicast session, the UE will notify upper layers about this (and include TMGI to identify the session).